MasterPackager/Master-Packager-Dev/README.md

 # Master Packager Dev
-Software that enable developers to create and automate professional MSI/MSIX packages ridiculously easy.
+Software that enables developers to create and automate professional MSI/MSIX packages ridiculously easily.
 Focus on Your app not the installer.

 ## About this reposotory